prof-rossetti/intro-to-python/exercises/local-dev-setup/cosc-010.md

 # Local Development Environment Setup Guide (COSC 010)

+> NOTE: this guide is for COSC 010 students!

 This document helps you install and configure tools to develop and run Python applications on your local machine.

 ## GitHub